-- Ibach and Luth, section 8.1

-- Hook and Hall, chapter 7

-- Ashcroft and Mermin, chapter 31
+- $\bullet$ Ashcroft and Mermin, chapter 31

-- Kittel, chapter 11
+- $\bullet$ Kittel, chapter 11

 - Blundell, chapter 2

 - Burns, chapter 15A

 - Goodstein, section 5.4a-c (doesn't cover diamagnetism)

 - Rosenberg, chapter 11 (doesn't cover diamagnetism)

-Antiferro-, Ferri-, and Ferro-magnetism.
+Spontaneous Order: Antiferro-, Ferri-, and Ferro-Magnetism

-We concluded the last chapter by noting that spins on neighboring atoms could favor either having their spins aligned or could favor having their spins anti-aligned.
-In this chapter we explore the possibility this interaction between neighboring spin aligns spins on a macroscopic scale.
+In section 17.2.1 we commented that applying Hund's rules to molecules can be quite dangerous since spins on neighboring atoms could favor either having their spins aligned or could favor having their spins anti-aligned depending on which of several effects is stronger.
+In chapter 21 below we will show models of how either behavior might occur.
+In this chapter we will assume there is an interaction between neighboring spins (a so-called exchange interaction) and we will explore how the interaction between neighboring spin aligns spins on a macroscopic scale.